status-im/docs.status.im/content/tutorials.md

 ```shell
 cd ~/embark_demo/app/js/bot.js && nano bot.js
 ```
 Here, we are going to create a simple text response by setting up a variable that we pass to `status.components.text`, which the perceptive will notice is a React Native component - a whole bunch more of which are available and detailed in the formal specification.
-Beneath the text, we are creating a standard response of "Hello from the other side!", all of which will be returned as json to the markup.
+Beneath the text, we are creating a standard response of "Hello from the other side!", all of which will be returned as JSON to the markup.
 Note again the use of another React Native component - `status.components.view`.

 ```js
 status.command({